-If the entire ECG is 10 seconds, then there must be 50 large boxes (0.20 seconds X 50 large boxes).
-Each small box is also exactly 1 mm in length and so one large box is 5 mm.
+If the entire ECG is 10 seconds, then there must be 50 large boxes (0.20 seconds times 50 large boxes).
+Each small box is also exactly 1 millimeter (mm) in length; therefore, one large box is 5 mm.

-If each small box is equal to 0.04 seconds or 1 mm, then the standard ECG speed is 1 mm per 0.04 seconds or 25 mm per second.
+If each small box is equal to 0.04 seconds or 1 mm, then the standard ECG speed is 1 mm per 0.04 seconds, or 25 mm per second.

-The standard approach to reading an ECG includes in this order:
+The standard approach to reading an ECG includes, in this order:

-Examining the rate
+- Examining the rate

-Examining the rhythm
+- Examining the rhythm

-Examining the axis, intervals and segments
+- Examining the axis, intervals and segments

-Examining everything else.
+- Examining everything else